lawwman/tutorial/programming_language/terraform/fundamentals.md

 - https://www.terraform.io/docs/language/providers/index.html
 - AWS provider: https://registry.terraform.io/providers/hashicorp/aws/latest/docs

-Essentially act as Plugins for terraform to install.
-They provide a set of resource types and/or data sources that Terraform can manage.
+Providers essentially act as Plugins for terraform to install.
+They provide a set of `resource` types and/or `data` sources that Terraform can manage.
 They are installed when you run `terraform init`.

 > *Every resource type is implemented by a provider; without providers, Terraform can't manage any kind of infrastructure.*

-Information for providers can be found within:
+Information for providers can be found within `.tf` scripts under:
 - Terraform block, under: `required_providers`
 - Provider block